 $5,498 Tuition will increase to $5,698 after November 30th

 $3,598 Tuition will increase to $3,698 on November 30th

 $2,998 Tuition will increase to $3,098 after November 30th

 July 9, 2023 July 21, 2023

 UCLA, Los Angeles, CA

-At Summer Springboard we believe learning should be inspiring and interactive.
-We have worked hard to design courses, field trips and guest lectures that reflect the resources of the Los Angeles area.
-Whenever possible, classes are held outdoors, on-site or in a lab-type setting to allow students as many ’hands on’ opportunities as possible.
-Field trips and guest speakers take the learning experience beyond the classroom and leverage all that Los Angeles has to offer.
+At Summer Springboard, we believe learning should be inspiring and interactive.
+Our carefully curated courses blend top academic instruction, hands-on learning, and exposure to industry-leading businesses and professionals that reflect the resources of the Los Angeles area.
+Whenever possible, classes are held outdoors, on-site, or in a lab-type setting to allow students as many hands-on opportunities as possible.
+Activities such as field trips, guest speakers, and practical scenarios take the learning experience beyond the classroom and leverage all that Los Angeles has to offer.